Montana-Media-Arts/creative-coding-1/modules/week-5/_posts/2017-01-05-variable-scope.md

 ## Local Scope

 Let's start with _local scope_ with variables.
-A variable that is defined within a function, for example, your `setup()` functuion, will **ONLY** be available inside of that function.
+A variable that is defined within a function, for example, your `setup()` function, will **ONLY** be available inside of that function.

 For example,